svcostac/svcostac.github.io/_pages/cv.md

 Summary
 ------
 I have aprox.
 10 years of research experience in distributed systems and cloud system management and a deep understanding of the cloud software stack and the life-cycle of cloud-native applications.
 I am interested in understanding the characteristics of cloud applications and emerging trends, and solving issues from running them on cloud and HPC systems, e.g., performance, cost-effective resource management, resilience.
 My work resulted in prototypes of core-components of the cloud management systems, e.g., schedulers and workload controllers, built on open-source technologies.
 I also used simulation tools for prototyping and testing algorithms.
-I have experience with HPC, data analysis and deep learning applications, HPC and cloud software management, as well as container cloud systems (Kubernetes).
+I have experience with HPC, data analysis and deep learning applications, HPC and cloud software management, as well as container cloud systems (Kubernetes, Mesos).

 Education
 ------